momentmal/Squadrats-Recolor-Chrome-Extension/README.md

   window.squadratsStyles = squadratsStyles;
 </pre>

-- Then I imported my unpacked extension, so the Extension does not self update and sits in a known location
-- I imported the copied Extension in Chrome via "Manage Extensions" (Developer Mode) - Import Unpacked
+- Then I imported my unpacked extension, so the Extension does not self update and sits in a known location (in Chrome via "Manage Extensions" (Developer Mode) - Import Unpacked)
+- Ensure your copied version of the Squadrats Extension still works for you
+- Then add the recolor extension provided in this repository in the same way

 ## Usage